-A new online tool could help government procurement agencies better understand the global patent status of medicines, the World Intellectual Property Organization (WIPO) and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) announced Tuesday.
+A new online tool could help government procurement agencies better understand the global patent status of medicines, the World Intellectual Property Organization (WIPO) and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) announced in September.

-WIPO is hosting the database, known as Pat-INFORMED, which went live Tuesday, and providing the resources to ensure its continued development, while IFPMA is working with 20 biopharma companies that have backed the initiative to help ensure a coordinated approach and accurate information on the patents.
+WIPO is hosting the database, known as Pat-INFORMED, and providing the resources to ensure its continued development, while IFPMA is working with 20 biopharma companies that have backed the initiative to help ensure a coordinated approach and accurate information on the patents.

 WIPO Director General Francis Gurry said: “The patent system is an enormous source of economic intelligence.
 We are exploiting it in this instance in order to facilitate the procurement of medicines.
 We can do so only thanks to an enormous effort of the research-based pharmaceutical industry.”